Join an environmental program that makes a difference

 The coffee cart at Cumberland City Council sells reusable coffee cups with a purchase of coffee and has signed up to the responsible cafe program.

 Visit the coffee cart at Council Chambers or Library at Merrylands to buy your own resusable coffee cup and get an ongoing discount on all future coffee purchases from the cart.

 Cumberland City Council provides public place water refill stations across 8 locations in the Council area.
 Fill up your reusable drink bottle there and avoid using plastic bottles.

 - Dirrabari Reserve, Pemulwuy

 - Central Gardens Animal Exhibits, Central Gardens

 - Wyatt Park netball courts, Lidcombe

 Boomerang Bags Program

-No experience necessary just a willingness to help.
-Not interested in sewing but have fabric you could donate that’s great too.
+No experience necessary, just a willingness to help.
+If you're not interested in sewing but have fabric you could donate, we would appreciate it.
 Contact Council on the details below for more information.